EnduranceCode/JavaCourseraDuke/README.md

 ## About this repository

-All the code written while taking the [Object Oriented Programming in Java Specialization](https://www.coursera.org/specializations/object-oriented-programming) will be stored in different branches of this repository.
+All the code written while taking the [Object Oriented Programming in Java Specialization](https://www.coursera.org/specializations/object-oriented-programming) will be stored in different folders of this repository.
 This approach is taken in order avoid having this [GitHub account](https://github.com/EnduranceCode) bloated and cluttered with many repositories holding very small projects.

-[Blue J](https://www.bluej.org/) will no be used in the coding tasks of this Specialization because the goal is to gain more proficiency with [Eclipse](https://www.eclipse.org) and therefore, all the necessary code will be written with Eclipse.
+[Blue J](https://www.bluej.org/) will not be used in the coding tasks of this Specialization because the goal is to gain more proficiency with [Eclipse](https://www.eclipse.org) and therefore, all the necessary code will be written with Eclipse.

 ## Java Programming: Solving Problems with Software